Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/README.md

 (Create a new issue with a path, if you want to contribute to this list.)
 ```
 Find more paths [here](https://github.com/Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/tree/master/ChromeDevExtWarningPatcher/InstallationFinder/Defaults).

-## What can it patch

-Read the [patterns.xml](https://github.com/Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher/blob/master/patterns.xml) file for more information.
-- Remove extension warning (Removes the warning => main purpose of the patcher)
-- Remove debugging warning (Removes warning when using chrome.debugger in extensions)
-- Disable Elision (Force showing WWW and HTTPS in the url bar/omnibar)
-- Remove crash warning (Remove the "Chromium crashed" popup)
-- Remove send to self (Remove the menu option "Send To Your Devices" when using Google Sync)
-- Remove QR code generation (Remove the context menu option "Create QR code for this page")

 ## Contributing
 Clone this repository with `git clone --recursive https://github.com/Ceiridge/Chrome-Developer-Mode-Extension-Warning-Patcher.git` and open the `.sln` file with Visual Studio 2019 or newer.